travelaudience/kubernetes-nexus/README.md

 permissions on GCP Cloud Storage in order to upload backups.

 The backup procedure uses Google Cloud Storage to save backups.
-In order to configure a backup retention policy, head over to the `backup-lifecycle` directory and install one of the available policies by running:
+In order to configure a backup retention policy, one should head over to the `backup-lifecycle` directory and install one of the available policies by running:

 ```bash